MCM-Plugin-Development/Discord-Bot/README.md

     - "Can someone help me?" -> "@Moderator"
 - GMail Webhooks from `calixstudios1@gmail.com` to Staff Discord Channel Feed
 - Automatically add the role "Client" when a user creates a new ticket and auto remove it when all the ticket(s) for that user are closed
+- Add a MC-Market webhook whenever we get a new review